 Our blog is full of articles, updates, helpful information and ideas from our users and more.
 You can also use the category list to find info by topic.

 An interesting study from Alliance for Education Excellence found here provides some interesting findings on why teachers are leaving the teaching profession.
 Here are the top three reasons for the teacher dropout rate:

 I just closed my eyes and now it is time to start all over again.
 The morning shower is about the only time I am going to have today with a little silence.
-I have found myself standing under the water a little longer each day as the school year is passing.
 That moment of peace is my chance to brace for the day.
 The problem is that in my moment of peace I can’t take my mind off of my kids who are struggling.
 I can’t stop thinking about the things I should have done to make learning a little easier.
-Wait, I have to clear my mind.
-I just need 5 minutes for me.
-The rest of the day can be for the kids.

 The one consequence that actually creates the biggest issue is the DRI – the Differential Reinforcement of Inappropriate behaviors.
 The DRI is a fancy way of saying the response to an inappropriate behavior, typically a punishment.

 As I listen to educators tell me about their daily trials, one said something that really struck me.
 “We just need our kids and our teachers to remember what it meant to be nice.”
 Nice is a simple sounding concept and in fact it’s a pejorative in some athletic circles that deride niceness as term of weakness.
 But that wasn’t the nice she was speaking of.

 There are just too many people in this world for anyone to have to feel alone.
 Maybe we can take being nice, add listening to it and make loneliness a lot less consuming.